Benjamin F. Marsh: Government office

-Marsh then became chairman for the Committee on Pensions, and was an unsuccessful candidate for reelection in 1882 to the 48th Congress.
+In the 47th Congress, Marsh served as chairman of the Committee on Pensions.
+He failed to get reelected in 1882 to the 48th Congress.

-Then, Marsh became delegate to the Republican National Convention in 1888; and was elected to the 53rd, 54th, 55th, and 56th Congresses, which he served March 4, 1893 – March 3, 1901.

-He then became chairman on the Committee of the Militia (54th through 56th Congresses).
+IN 1888 Marsh was delegate to the Republican National Convention.
+In 1892 he was elected to the 53rd United States Congress.
+He served through the 54th, 55th, and 56th Congresses, serving from March 4, 1893 to March 3, 1901.
+Starting with the 54th Congress in 1894, he became chairman on the Committee of the Militia, on which he served through the 56th Congress.

-Marsh then was unsuccessful when he ran for reelection for the 57th Congress, but was successful when he ran for election to the 58th and 59th, which he served until his death.
+Marsh then ran unsuccessfully for re-election to the 57th Congress, but was successful when he ran for election to the 58th and 59th, in which he served until his death.